What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 ODM vs. OEM

-Several factors need to be considered when comparing the two, such as development time, intellectual property ownership, tooling cost, and more.
+Several factors need to be considered when comparing the two, including development time, intellectual property ownership, tooling costs, and others.

 Each of the three has completely different IP rights.
-ODM gives most IP rights, except branding, to the manufacturers, while in Contract Manufacturing, all IP rights belong to the Buyer.
-OEM falls in between, with the Buyer owning the branding and some aspects of the design while the manufacturer can own rights to other aspects of the designs they made themselves.
+ODM grants most IP rights, except for branding, to the manufacturers, whereas in Contract Manufacturing, all IP rights belong to the Buyer.
+OEM falls in between, with the Buyer owning the branding and some aspects of the design, while the manufacturer retains the rights to other aspects of the design that they created themselves.

-It is also very difficult to patent ODM items as they tend to be items already on the market.
+It is also very challenging to patent ODM items, as they often consist of products already on the market.
 For instance, you can’t patent a baseball cap, but you can patent a sweatproof band on the inside that you developed, and it’s used in baseball caps.

-Ultimately, the Buyers must acquire intellectual property, patents, and trademarks before manufacturing.
+Ultimately, buyers must acquire intellectual property, including patents and trademarks, before manufacturing.
 It’s also important to note that only contracts written in Chinese are valid in China, and you will be fighting an uphill battle should you sue a manufacturer in their own country.

 The best way to protect yourself is to file the brand and design trademarks and patents in the market in which you will sell and use them to take down sales channels should your manufacturer or competitor use your IP